canonical/charmcraft/docs/howto/manage-names.rst

 .. _manage-names:

 How to manage names
 ===================

 .. _register-a-name:

 Register a name on Charmhub
 ---------------------------

-To register a name for your charm on Charmhub, use the ``chamrcraft register`` command followed by your desired name.
+To register a name for your charm on Charmhub, use the ``charmcraft register`` command followed by your desired name.
 E.g.,

 .. code:: text